 Among that perverse demographic called "Christians", many people are waking up and choosing prudence over self-destruction.
 Like David Gushee, who has wisely abandoned Christian teachings on sexuality and embraced our rainbow revolution:

 It turns out that you are either for full and unequivocal social and legal equality for LGBT people, or you are against it, and your answer will at some point be revealed.
 This is true both for individuals and for institutions.

 Neutrality is not an option.
 Neither is polite half-acceptance.
 Nor is avoiding the subject.
 Hide as you might, the issue will come and find you.

 I have already said a few things about the importance of the trans movement.
-But I want to mention another issue that continues to put speed bumps in the path of our turbocharged steamroller.
-I hesitate to even raise it because it’s now so passé, but there’s no telling what dinosaurs lurk out there.
+But I want to mention another issue that continues to put speed bumps in the path of our rainbow steamroller.
+Yes, I hesitate to even raise it because it’s now so passé, but there’s no telling what dinosaurs lurk out there.
 The issue is marriage.

 We LGBT activists know what marriage is, as we should, since we rewrote the book on it.
 We rewrote it together with the Supreme Court last year.
-So it’s frankly mind-boggling that some people continue to think of marriage in terms of what their religious tradition or the history of the world (which stretches back a mere handful of millennia) tells them it is.
-To stick so stubbornly to such outmoded ideas when already same-sex marriage has been accepted by a small fragment of the world’s population and for almost five years--it’s really a bit much to swallow.
+So it’s frankly mind-boggling that some people continue to think of marriage in terms of what their religious tradition or the history of the world (which stretches back a mere handful of millennia) tells them.
+To stick so stubbornly to such outmoded ideas when same-sex marriage has been accepted by a small fragment of the world’s population and for almost five years--it’s really a bit much to swallow.

 That is another syllogism.
 Equally valid and true.

-What diversity means is this: Any ideas of whatever cultural or ideological background can be respected and given space if they match our own ideas.
+What "diversity" means is this: Any ideas of whatever cultural or ideological background can be respected and given space if they match our own ideas.
 And: Those who show thinking that diverges from ours are not to be considered diverse enough and must be silenced.